pivotal/docs-tas-adapter/create-orgs-spaces-declaratively.md

 Application Service Adapter is backed by Kubernetes custom resources, so you can manage organizations, spaces, and roles declaratively through the K8s API.
-See examples on this page.
+See examples in this topic.

 Operators can use any Kubernetes API client
 (such as kubectl, `kapp`, and so on) to manage resources.
 VMware has documented